SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

         Figure 5: Open the solution in Visual Studio.

-4. Make sure "Release" build type is selected and build the :code:`ALL_BUILD` project.
-If the "Debug" build type is used instead of "Release" mode, we will experience a significant performance penalty and may not be able to build language packages that are distributed without development binaries, e.g. Python.
+5. Make sure "Release" build type is selected and build the :code:`ALL_BUILD` project.
+If the "Debug" build type is used instead of "Release" mode, we will experience a significant performance penalty and may not be able to build language packages that are distributed without development binaries.

     .. figure:: _static/WindowsInstallationBuildSolution.png
         :align: center